vivianeko-unity/Shader-Prewarming/README.md

 4. Pre-compiling the ShaderVariantCollection at startup

 ## Setup or 1st time run
-1. Configure `ShaderPreCompilerSettings` settings if needed (default settings should work for most cases)
+1. Configure `ShaderPreCompilerSettings` asset if needed (default settings should work for most cases)
 2. Run the Maintenance phase to get a shaders log and populate the ShaderVariantCollection at build time
-3. Place the `ShaderPreCompiler` component on a GameObject or use the `ShaderPreCompiler` prefab in startup scene
+3. Add the `ShaderPreCompiler` component to a GameObject or use the `ShaderPreCompiler` prefab in startup scene

 ## How It Works
 1. **Logging Phase**: